jobe-m/ownkeepass/README.md

 List of planned features for ownKeepass to happen somewhere the next time.
 Priority in descending order.

-*   Add file/directory chooser for opening and creating new Keepass databases.
 *   Keepass 2 database support.
 Planning to reuse database code from [KeepassX 2][3] project.
 *   Integrating WebDav support for loading and saving your Keepass database to a server like ownCloud.
 *   Activate password expiration feature which can remind you to change a specific password.